ugurcancetin/Design-Patterns-Java8/Creational DPs/Abstract-Factory-DP/readMe.md

 So with this idea of Abstract Factory pattern, we will now try to create a design that will facilitate the creation of related objects.

+## Implementation of Abstract Factory

+* We start by studying the product sets
+  * Create abstract factory as an abstract class or an interface
+  * Abstract factory defines abstract methods for creating products
+  * Provide concrete implementation of factory for each set of products
+* Abstract factory makes use of factory method pattern.
+You can think of abstract factory as an object with multiple factory methods...

 ## Concepts

 * Factory of Factories